Code-Institute-Submissions/DADEVFA-Milestone1_NovResub/README.md

 ## Pages:

 ### Homepage:
-- Homepage has a big full screen image, with a call for action button, to the core of the site.
-The songs pages.
+- Homepage has a big full screen image, with a call to action button, to the core of the site: the Songspage.

-- Navigation bar sits ontop of the image, which gives a more expensive or artistic feeling.
+- Navigation bar sits ontop of the image, which gives a more expensive or artistic feeling since you see through due to the set opacity.

 - Short biography directly under the hero image, should be visible from start, but not fully.
 Users focus should be on go to songs button,